MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

 1. Select **Save**.

-## Supported reports for embedding the Power BI tab
+## Reports you can embed on the Power BI tab

 You can embed the following types of reports on the **Power BI** tab: